Code-Institute-Submissions/Mr-Digbee/README.md

 * **Footer**
     * Copyright information.
-    * Website built by information.
+    * Website built by information (linked to Marc Gulliver Linkedin profile).
-    * Website address.
+    * Website address (linked to website landing page).
-    * Social media links - facebook, Twitter, Instagram and Youtube.
+    * Social media links - facebook, Twitter, Instagram and Youtube (linked to relevant login page).
-    * Contact Information - email address and phone number.
+    * Phone Number (linked to click-to-call function).
+    * Email Address (linked to mailto function).

 * **Hero Image**
     * Each page has the same hero image, which on screen widths greater than 767px the image stays `fixed` and on screen widths below 767px the image scrolls with the rest of the content.
 Most pages have a text over the hero image which identifies which page the user is currently on.